beego/beego-doc/docs/en-US/developing/web/view/func.md

   ```
   {{assets_css src}}
   ```
-- config: Get the value of AppConfig and the type must be String, Bool, Int, Int64, Float, or DIY
+- config: Get the value of AppConfig and the type must be String, Bool, Int, Int64, Float, or DIY.
   ```
   {{config configType configKey defaultValue}}
   ```
-- map_get: Get value of `map` by key
+- map_get: Get value of `map` by key.
   ```
               // In controller
               Data["m"] = map[string]interface{} {